gotohellmann/AsciiWars/README.md

 Animation by   **S. Jansen**    <www.asciimation.co.nz>
 Font by        **S. Weber**     <www.blogfonts.com/picopixel.font>

  This sketch is playing back Simon Jansen's brilliant ASCII animation of Star Wars on a tiny 2.2" LCD Screen.
+ The animation is stored on the SPIFFS mini flash filesytem of the ESP8266 and runs standalone without WiFi.

  If you like it please leave a :star: !